Milton Keynes Dons F.C.: 2016–2018: Slow decline

-2018–present: Bounce-back and search for stability
+2018–2023: Bounce-back and search for stability

 Former Exeter City manager Paul Tisdale was appointed in June 2018 after 12 years at his previous club.
 After a season where the Dons were tipped to be favourites for promotion, the club spent most of the season around the automatic promotion and play-off places.
 Going top after a 2–0 win over Macclesfield Town in November, the club sunk to 8th in February before being one win way away from automatic promotion against play-off hopefuls Colchester United in the penultimate game.
 The Dons lost 2–0 which led to a "winner takes all" game against 3rd placed Mansfield Town, who were separated by goal difference, to determine who was promoted.
 MK Dons won 1–0 in front of nearly 21,000 fans meaning they returned to League One at the first attempt.

 Following a poor start to the 2019–20 season in which the Dons achieved only one point from a possible 27, the worst run of results in the club's history, Tisdale's contract with the club was mutually terminated on 2 November 2019 following a 1–3 home defeat to fellow relegation-threatened Tranmere Rovers.
 The next day, Russell Martin was announced as the new permanent first-team manager; he had joined as a player earlier in the year.

 Fixtures were suspended on 13 March 2020 due to the COVID-19 pandemic, and the clubs later voted to end the season prematurely with immediate effect on 9 June 2020, with the final table decided upon by an unweighted points-per-game system resulting in the club finishing the season in 19th place, thus avoiding relegation.

 The Dons went into the final weekend of the 2021–22 League One season with a chance of gaining automatic promotion to the Championship, and even had a slim chance of becoming Champions if they won by a big score and other results went their way.
-They comfortably beat Plymouth Argyle 5–0, but both Wigan Athletic and Rotherham United won their games against Shrewsbury Town and Gillingham, repectively, to claim the two automatic promotion berths.
+They comfortably beat Plymouth Argyle 5–0, but both Wigan Athletic and Rotherham United won their games against Shrewsbury Town and Gillingham, respectively, to claim the two automatic promotion berths.
 The Dons finished third and faced Buckinghamshire rivals Wycombe Wanderers in the play-offs.
 Despite the Dons having home advantage in the second leg of their semi-final, Wycombe won 2–1 on aggregate to reach the final at Wembley.

+MK Dons suffered relegation to League Two in the 2022–23 League One season.
+Liam Manning was replaced as manager in December 2022, but successor Mark Jackson registered just six wins in 25 games and was sacked after the side were relegated following a final day 0–0 draw at Burton Albion.